NorthernLight1/N.EntityFrameworkCore.Extensions/README.md

   products.Add(new Product { Name="Shirt", Price=20.95M });
   dbcontext.BulkMerge(products);
   ```
-   **BulkSync() - Performs a full sync on the target databse.
+   **BulkSync() - Performs a full sync on the target database.
 Any entities that do not exists in the source list will be deleted**
   ```
   var dbcontext = new MyDbContext();
   var products = new List<Product>();